v11580/nibbler-Dark-Mode/README.md

 "By far the best ICCF analysis tool for Leela." &mdash; *jhorthos*

 Nibbler is one of the best GUI's for chess game and position analyis.
 The program's built-in API for lichess makes an opening book an unnecessary luxury if you are below the master level.
+The screenshot shows the engine line and current depth of analysis.
+At the end of the line, the Lichess API shows the win percenntage, frequency played and the number of games in the database.

 Nibbler works with traditional engines like [Stockfish](https://stockfishchess.org/).